AnotherDaniel/up-trustable-release/trustable/tenets/TT-EXPECTATIONS_CONTEXT.md

-While most modern software is developed without a formal requirement/specification process, we need to be clear about what we expect from XYZ, communicate these expectations, and verify that they are met.
+While most modern software is developed without a formal requirement/specification process, we need to be clear about what we expect from uProtocol, communicate these expectations, and verify that they are met.

 In most (almost all?) cases, we need to verify our expectations by tests.
-These tests must be automated and applied for every candidate release of XYZ.
+These tests must be automated and applied for every candidate release of uProtocol.

 It is not sufficient to demonstrate that the software does what we expect.
 We also need to analyse the potential risks in our scenario, identify